Your Dog’s Breed Doesn’t Always Determine How They’ll Behave

 Guest host Umair Irfan talks to co-author Elinor Karlsson about the complexities of genetics, personality, and breed in our best friends.

 Invest in quality science journalism by making a donation to Science Friday.

-Elinor Karlsson is a professor of Bioinformatics and Integrative Biology at the University of Massachusetts Chan Medical School, and director of the Vertebrate Genomics Group at the Broad Institute of MIT and Harvard in Cambridge, Massachusetts.
+Dr. Elinor Karlsson is a professor of Bioinformatics and Integrative Biology at the University of Massachusetts Chan Medical School, and director of the Vertebrate Genomics Group at the Broad Institute of MIT and Harvard in Boston, Massachusetts.

 UMAIR IRFAN: This is Science Friday.
 I’m Umair Irfan.
 Ira Flatow is away this week.
 And today, we’re going to tackle some of the prejudices and unfair stereotypes about dog breeds.
 Dog people out there, you know what I mean.

 Beagles have a reputation for howling.
 Poodles are needy.
 Labs are sweet.
 Certain breeds are allegedly more aggressive, while bigger dogs are calmer than smaller dogs.
 And the American Kennel Club website even offers you a chance to pick the perfect breed for your family.
 You can filter your search by how much boxers bark or how much Spaniels snuggle.